 NFC is used in a variety of applications, including:

-Near-field communication is done through the installation of a small chip inside the card or mobile device.
+A small chip inside a card or mobile device facilitates near-field communication.
 Cards with NFC chips are not the standard “dip chip” but rather one that you cannot physically see.
 NFC capability would be recognizable with an icon that looks a lot like a Wi-Fi symbol.

-For contactless NFC payments, the physical credit card or the smartphone app must be opened and hovered over or held near the card reader, about one to two inches.
-However, keep in mind that both forms of payment via a mobile wallet or NFC-capable cards can only be successful as contactless if the card reader or terminal at a merchant location is also equipped with contactless technology.
+For contactless NFC payments, the customer must hover the physical credit card or the opened smartphone app near the card reader.
+However, keep in mind that contactless payments also require a card reader or terminal equipped with contactless technology.

 What is RFID Technology?